Zurapiti/PhDLife/README.md

 # PhDLife
-here I will publish survey results from the "PhD life" survey
+here I will publish survey results from the "PhD life" survey.